 If necessary, surgery can be delayed for 6 weeks or more while the attack subsides.
-If people have a disorder that makes surgery too risky (such as a serious heart, lung, kidney, or serious liver disorder), surgery is delayed until appropriate treatment can control the disorder as well as possible.
+If people have a disorder that makes surgery too risky (such as a serious heart, lung, kidney, or liver disorder), surgery is delayed until appropriate treatment can control the disorder as well as possible.
 If surgery needs to be delayed or avoided completely, the gallbladder may need to be drained to help treat and prevent spread of the infection.
 Drainage can be done by placing a tube through the abdominal wall into the gallbladder, allowing fluid to drain outside the body.
 Alternatively, a drainage tube can be placed from inside the body during endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more guided by endoscopic ultrasound Ultrasonography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more (EUS).
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more guided by endoscopic ultrasound Ultrasonography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more (EUS).
 In EUS, an endoscope that contains a tiny ultrasound device at its tip is passed through the mouth into the stomach and the small intestine.
 The ultrasound images guide the doctor to place a drain between the gallbladder and the small intestine or between the gallbladder and the stomach.

 In chronic cholecystitis, the gallbladder is usually removed after the current attack subsides.